 20 North Lake Avenue | Architect: Oliver G. Traphagen | Built: 1888 | Lost: 1975

-The Independent Order of Odd Fellows was a secret fraternal society founded in England during the 18th century.
-The first lodge in the United States was organized in 1819 as a benevolent club to aid widows and orphans.
-Duluthians established an Odd Fellows lodge in 1870, and by the time their headquarters was constructed their rolls had grown to 155 members.
-Twelve years after the building was constructed, enrollment was said to be over 1,000.
+The Independent Order of Odd Fellows, a secret fraternal society founded in England in the eighteenth century, established its first lodge in the United States in 1819 as a benevolent club to aid widows and orphans.
+Duluthians organized Odd Fellows Lodge No. 28 in 1870, the same year the Zenith City first became a city.
+Duluth’s Odd Fellows numbered 155 members when their 1889 lodge was constructed; twelve years later, enrollment exceeded 1,000.

-The Odd Fellows meeting rooms were on the third floor; the Duluth, Missabe and Iron Range Railway offices occupied the second, and retail stores were located on the first.
-The Odd Fellows left the building about 1917, after which it became home to furniture stores, including Whelan-Linck in the 1920s and ’30s and Rudolph’s in the 1950s.
-By the 1970s the Odd Fellows building sat vacant; it was demolished in 1975.
-The lot now contains a portion of a parking ramp.
+The Odd Fellows left the building in 1921 after purchasing the Spina Block, located across Lake Avenue.
+The 1889 building’s retail space continued to serve furniture stores, including Whelan-Linck in the 1920s and ’30s and Rudolph’s in the 1950s.
+Later the Odd Fellows building sat vacant until it was demolished in 1975.
+Its former lot now contains a portion of a parking ramp.